rust-lang/book/second-edition/src/ch13-03-improving-our-io-project.md

 ### Making Code Clearer with Iterator Adaptors

-We can also take advantage of iterators in the `search` function in our I/O project, which is reproduced here in Listing 13-28 as it was in Listing 12-19 at the end of Chapter 12:
+We can also take advantage of iterators in the `search` function in our I/O project, which is reproduced here in [Listing 13-28][Listing-13-28] as it was in Listing 12-19 at the end of Chapter 12:

 <span class="filename">Filename: src/lib.rs</span>